What Is Trans Fat?

 You must make sure you provide your body with plenty of omega-3.
 Fish, beef, seafood, algae, walnuts, flax seed oil, fish oil, and walnut oil are very high in omega-3.
 Chicken, turkey, and pork do not have as much but do have some.
 Wild game such as deer and elk have a good amount of omega-3.
 Greens such as mustard greens, spinach, and kale also have omega-3 in decent quantity but not enough to depend on that as your main source.
 If you can't get enough omega-3 from food, which of course is always the best way, you can add a fish oil or algae supplement.

-Be Sure To Check Out the Reverse Diabetes Guide I Review At the Top of the Page!
+Be Sure To Check Out the Reverse Diabetes Red Button At the Top of the Page!

 You really do need the detail that is in the guide if you are serious about reversing your diabetes.
 I want you to know there is a cure for diabetes.
 I am living proof of this and this is the same information I followed to cure my diabetes.